 We’ve put together our guide on how to overcome your fear of needles, so you can get your flu jab this year.

 For many a fear of needles, or needle phobia, comes from having had a lot of procedures with needles at a young age.
 For others it is caused by the thought of a needle entering your skin or the discomfort or pain associated with the procedure.

-Signs of needle phobia include:
+Signs of fear of needles include:

 - Feeling faint (light-headed or dizzy)

 - A dry mouth